thom4parisot/thom4.net/source/_posts/2013-customized-chrome-extension-icon-dev-version.md

 ### What's Next?

-Instead of executing a dynamic function, thus increasing the size of our `BackgroundProcess` class and breaking the single responsible principle, we could **spread the configuration via an Extension event** (cf. [chrome.runtime.sendMessage](http://developer.chrome.com/extensions/runtime.html#method-sendMessage)). **Several layers of the app can react to a same event**.
+Instead of executing a dynamic function (cf. the prior `devSetup`) — thus increasing the size of our `BackgroundProcess` class and breaking the single responsible principle — we could **spread the configuration via an Extension event** (cf. [chrome.runtime.sendMessage](http://developer.chrome.com/extensions/runtime.html#method-sendMessage)). **Several layers of the app can react to a same event**.
 Like you would do in any DOM application.

 Another approach would to be to *monkey patch* the `BackgroundProcess` instance by **loading an additional file before initialising the process**.
 It may be easier than the previous solution but it could also *lead to more hacky code*.